 Bulgasari has a physical shield which helps it survive under heavy fire.
 But it (of course!) can also dash to quickly retreat from a sticky situation.
 Or get into one.

 Bulgasari provides probably the most interesting shield interaction among many other robots.
 Its physical shield doesn’t cover the entire hull — you have to turn the body so the shield faces the opponent.
 You cannot defend and fight back at the same time, like Lancelot or Rhino — you should choose what is more important at the moment.
-Enemy robot is firing at you?
+An enemy robot is firing at you?
 Duck and cover.
 An opponent just went on reload?
 Sweet, go and show him your other side — the one where your weapons are.

 Where are these three class-wise?